-In 2019 due to severe weather conditions such as storms, heat and aridity as well as the fast spread of the bark beetle the forestry industry was continuously put under pressure.
-Record quantities related to damaged wood in Austria and in neighbouring countries resulted in significant price drops for timber.
-Timber harvest in total was only slightly lower than in 2018.
-Against the background of these developments the output value of the forest industry decreased by 11.0%.
+In 2020, the forestry industry faced a series of ecological disturbances and economic challenges: calamities related to climate change such as storms, heat and aridity as well as bark beetle infestations caused large quantities of damaged wood; timber markets were saturated from overstocking and a surplus supply of damaged wood; timber prices hit a record low due to a dwindling demand for timber in accordance with the crisis related recession in Austria.
+As a result, timber harvests were decreasing significantly compared to the previous year.
+Against the background of these developments the output value of the forest industry decreased by 13.4%.
 The preliminary calculations further indicate that the net value added as well as the entrepreneurial income of the Austrian forestry industry declined strongly compared to the figures of the preceding year.

 of which the goods characteristic of the forestry and logging activity

 (comprising live forest tree plants, forest trees, sawlogs, industrial